philipparvaneh/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

-The feedback on receieved on SF and my 'attempt' at video production was that they loved the idea itself.
+The feedback I received on SF and my 'attempt' at video production was that they loved the idea itself.
 They believed it was well thought out and there was a much need high demand for a product like this in modern day.
-The useful takeaways was that the viewer was confused by if it was a constant notifcation or if user had ability to turn on and off.
+The useful takeaway was that the viewer was confused by if it was a constant notification or if the user had ability to turn on and off.
 In my description above, I had stated that there would be an on and off functionality the user can utilized.
-For the example of someone waiting in traffic will it be going off constantly, I think a possible solution be a gradiant approach so you know distant of incoming object.
-They also commented on the video itself, seemed my phone did not show the bright flash as the ywould have liked.
+For the example of someone waiting in traffic will it be going off constantly, I think a possible solution would be a gradient approach so you know the distance of the incoming object.
+They also commented on the video itself, as it seemed my phone did not show the bright flash as they would have liked.
 I will try to emphasis this in next project.

 ## Make it your own